 Address: The IARS International Institute, 14 Dock Offices, Surrey Quays Road, London SE16 2XU

-Before you apply please ensure that you read and understood the Person Specification and the Terms of reference below;
+You may be interested to read the Person Specification and the Terms of reference below;

 Victims' Rights in Restorative and Criminal Justice is a FREE online course that aims to empower victims by increasing their knowledge of their rights in criminal and restorative justice processes as outlined in the EU Victims' Directive 2012/29/EU establishing minimum standards on the rights, support and protection of victims of crime.
 The goal of the Victims' Directive "is to improve the real, day-to-day situation of millions of victims of crime across Europe to the greatest extent possible".
 The online course can be undertaken by victims of any crime, based in the UK, Europe and internationally.
 The course was developed through evidence from previous programmes that the IARS International Institute has run for the European Commission (“Restorative Justice in Europe: Safeguarding Victims And Empowering Professionals) in partnership with 4 European partners and in consultation with key stakeholders, practitioners, victims and offenders in order to reflect their needs and expectations from the criminal justice system.